 It’s so magical that it makes it special enough for the perfect Christmas roast joint and can in fact be cooked with any size, providing you can fit it in your slow cooker.
 But just remember, to up the honey portion for a bigger surface are of the joint.

 However, it doesn’t just have to be diet cola.
 Why not try diet Fanta orange combined with cloves or perhaps Jamaican Jerk seasoning?
 Or diet Dr Pepper?
 Dandelion and Burdock (although I bet that tastes better than the drink).
 Just make sure you always check the syn value as “diet” doesn’t always mean syn free.

 DO I NEED A SLOW COOKER?

 Not at all.
 You could simmer away in a large lidded pan on the hob until tender and cook it much quicker.
 It might need around an hour for a very small joint.
 But I usually hob cook a 3kg for 3 hours on a rolling simmer.

-I find recipes take a while to warm up and get started in the slow cooker, but I’m guessing most of you are busy like me, so having it cooking in a pot I can plug in is huge peace of mind that it doesn’t matter if I forget about a hob and burn a pan or cause a fire.
+I find recipes take a while to warm up and get started in the slow cooker.
+But I’m guessing most of you are busy like me, so being able to leave it in a pot is peace of mind.

-However, to finish it off, you will need to drain it, give it a coating of honey for the glaze, then roast it in the oven for a final 20 minutes.
-I never used to bother turning half way, but now I make sure and rub the gammon around the tray as most will run off and caramelize on the metal.
+However, to finish it off, you will need to drain it, give it a coating of honey for the glaze.
+Then roast it in the oven for a final 20 minutes, turning half way.
+You may also want to rub the gammon around the tray to catch all the honey.

 GETTING THE PERFECT SLICES

-When you remove all the fat (and the extra plastic wrapping), particularly on the smaller 500-700g joints that are most common in supermarkets, I often find the gammon breaks away in chunks and has lost its integrity.
+When you remove all the fat (and the extra plastic wrapping) of common 500-700g joints, I find the gammon breaks up.

 STORING YOUR LEFTOVER GAMMON